udidol/add-whatsapp-button/readme.txt

 *Add Chat App Button* uses Javascript to check the time on the client's device.
 So it will be displayed/hidden according to the set time in each client's timezone.

 == Changelog ==

+= 2.0.3 =
+* Updated compatibility with WordPress 5.9

 = 2.0.2 =
 * Updated compatibility with WordPress 5.8.2